+Hello and thanks for visiting my QRZ.com page!

 	Ridgecrest, California USA "The Gateway to Death Valley"

-Me (on the far left with my old Gold Wing Aspencade) and some motorcycle riding buddies on a lookout point on a dune 300 feet above Lake Michigan just north of the town of Arcadia, Michigan in Michigan's gorgeous Leelanau Peninsula.
-(Arcadia is the home of the first licensed woman pilot in the USA licensed in 1911, and she was first woman to fly across the English Channel).
-I hope to retire there where I dream of building a big low-band station overlooking the water:
+	That is me on the far left with my huge old Gold Wing Aspencade and some motorcycle riding buddies

+	on a lookout point on a dune 300 feet above Lake Michigan just north of the town of Arcadia,

+	Michigan on the west coast of the truly gorgeous Leelanau Peninsula.
+(Arcadia is the home of the

+	first licensed woman pilot in the USA licensed in 1911, and she was first woman to fly across the

+	English Channel).
+I hope to retire there where I dream of building a big low-band station

+	overlooking the water.

-My XYL posing on a rock next to the Kern River just west of where we live, we've been together since 2000:
+	My XYL Sharon posing on a rock next to the Kern River just west of where we live, we've been

+	together since 2000:

-My XYL with her older but very stout running Corvette on North Muskegon's "Scenic Drive" with Lake Michigan behind here.
-This is just a mile or two south of where W1AW/8 operated at the Muskegon Area Amateur Radio Council's club shack recently:
+	My XYL with her older but very stout running Corvette on North Muskegon's "Scenic Drive" with Lake

+	Michigan behind here.
+This is just a mile or two south of where W1AW/8 operated at the Muskegon Area

+	Amateur Radio Council's club shack recently:

 	You must be logged in to file a report on this page